grafana/mimir/ADOPTERS.md

-If you're using Mimir, feel free to add yourself/your organization.
+If you’re using Grafana Mimir, feel free to add yourself or your organization.

 - [Grafana Labs](https://grafana.com)